-Late awards are when a college awards WCG and does not award CBS, WA Bridge Grant, or Passport at the same time.
 It is imperative that all awards are entered into the WSAC Portal at the same time.
-Schools that are not awarding all programs at the same time will be considered to be in institutional error.
+Schools that are not awarding all programs at the same time will be considered to be making late awards and are an institutional error.
 WSAC will be monitoring schools for late awarding practices.